ingresso-group/frontend-takehome/README.md

 ### FUNCTIONALITY

+* *NOTE: You can use a third party date library if you wish*
 * The widget should be able to cycle through a month by month view of the year
 * The calendar should be able to display performance data based on calls to our api (you will make the calls to your local node server and it will forward